-- · Independent Financial Advisors, and - $\cdot \,$ Other.
+- · Independent Financial Advisors, and - · Other.

 Our Independent Financial Advisors segment includes the results of our primary operating subsidiary, Linsco, a regulated broker-dealer.
 For the year ended December 31, 2006, this segment comprised more than 98% of our consolidated revenues.
 For the three months ended March 31, 2007, this segment comprised approximately 99.13% of our consolidated revenues.
-Our Other segment consists of our remaining operating subsidiaries: PTC, Innovex, Linsco/Private Ledger Insurance Associates, Inc., and IAG.
+Our Other segment consists of our remaining operating segments and includes the results of our remaining operating subsidiaries: PTC, Innovex, Linsco/Private Ledger Insurance Associates, Inc., and IAG.